 SAMHSA Announces Excellence Act Planning Grant Awards Winners

-“The 24 states selected by SAMHSA will one day be looked upon as pioneers that taught the rest of us how to create the behavioral health safety net that America has lacked for too long,” said Linda Rosenberg, president and CEO of the National Council for Behavioral Health.
+“The 24 states selected by SAMHSA will one day be looked upon as pioneers that taught the rest of us how to create the behavioral health safety net that America has lacked for too long,” said Linda Rosenberg, president and CEO of the National Council for Mental Wellbeing.

 Under the Excellence Act, states will use planning grant funding to prepare for a two-year pilot program.
 Participating states must establish a network of Certified Community Behavioral Health Clinics that provide a comprehensive array of outpatient mental health and addiction treatment services, crisis care and partnerships with primary care providers and veterans’ services, among others.
 Funding will also be used to establish fair and accurate payment rates through Medicaid to facilitate the provision of services required by the Excellence Act.